apache/rocketmq-site/_docs/01-quick-start-guide.md

   > tail -f ~/logs/rocketmqlogs/broker.log
   The broker[%s, 172.30.30.233:10911] boot success...
 ```
-  you may need to pay attention to the broker ip, for that the broker will not use the loopback network interface, So you should make sure you have connected to other network.

 # Send & Receive Messages

-Before sending/receiving messages, we need to tell clients where name servers are located.
+Before sending/receiving messages, we need to tell clients the location of name servers.
 RocketMQ provides multiple ways to achieve this.
 For simplicity, we use environment variable `NAMESRV_ADDR`

 ```shell
  > export NAMESRV_ADDR=localhost:9876